Top Six Best Popular Post Plugins for WordPress

-After all, the benefits are clear: the more articles a visitor reads, the more engaged with your website they become.
-This results in a more loyal readership, regular visitors, more social shares, and, ultimately, more conversions — in other words, all the stuff you really need.
+After all, the benefits are clear: The more articles a visitor reads, the more engaged with your website they become.
+This results in a more loyal readership, regular visitors, more social shares and, ultimately, more conversions — in other words, all of the stuff you really need.

-This can put you in the search engine’s good books too: Google’s ranking algorithm analyzes on-site metrics — of which social shares, bounce rate, page views, and time on-site are key considerations — and good performance can give your site a timely boost up the SERPs.
-More visibility, more visitors.
+This can put you in the search engine’s good books too: Google’s ranking algorithm analyzes on-site metrics — of which social shares, bounce rate, page views and time on-site are key considerations — and good performance can give your site a timely boost up the SERPs.
+More visibility and more visitors.
 Awesome, right?

-With this in mind, you need to ‘guide’ your audience towards areas of your website they will enjoy, therefore encouraging them to remain on your website for longer of their own accord.
-Internal linking is an obvious means to do this — as is the use of a related content widget placed below each article (something we covered a few weeks back).
+With this in mind, you need to ‘guide’ your audience towards areas of your website they’ll enjoy, therefore encouraging them to remain on your website of their own accord.
+Internal linking is an obvious means to do this — as is the use of a related content widget placed below each article (something we covered a while back).

 If you want to add a popular posts widget to your WordPress website (commonly/usually placed within the site’s sidebar), here are six of the very best popular post plugins around:

 With more than 300,000 active installs, the creatively named WordPress Popular Posts plugin is the most popular popular posts plugin at WordPress.org.
 (See what I did there?)

 Beyond being super easy to use, WordPress Popular Posts lets you choose a custom time range for your popular posts.